aammd/MS_computational_ecology_opinion/compecol.md

 computational thinking [@pape96esm], *i.e.* the feedback loop of abstracting a problem to its core mechanisms, expressing a solution in a way that can be automated, and using interactions between simulations and data to refine the original problem or suggest new knowledge.
-Computational approaches are common place in most area of biology, to the point where one would almost be confident that they represent a viable career path [@bour11tsr].
+Computational approaches are commonplace in most area of biology, to the point where one would almost be confident that they represent a viable career path [@bour11tsr].
 Data usually collected in ecological studies have a high variability, are time-consuming, costly, and demanding to collect.
-In parallel, many problems lack appropriate formal mathematical formulations.
+In parallel, many problems lack appropriate formal mathematical formulations, which we need in order to construct strong, testable hypotheses.
 For these reasons, computational approaches hold great possibilities, notably to further ecological synthesis and help decision-making [@petr12cee].

 @levi12mtd suggested that ecology (and evolutionary biology) should continue their move towards a *marriage of theory and data*.
-In addition to the aforementioned problem of the lack of adequately expressed models, this effort is hampered by the fact that data and models are often developed in independent ways, and reconciling both can be difficult.
+In addition to the lack of adequately expressed models, this effort is hampered by the fact that data and models are often developed by different groups of scientists, and reconciling both can be difficult.
 This has been suggested as one of the reasons for which theoretical papers (defined as *papers with at least one equation in the main text*) experience a sharp decrease in citation [@fawc12hue]; this is the tragic sign that empirical scientists do not see the value of theoretical work, which of course can be blamed on both parties.
 One of the leading textbooks for the mathematical models in ecology and evolution [@otto07bgm] is more focused with algebra and calculus, and not with the integration of models with data.
-Other manuals that cover the integration of models and data tend to lean more towards statistical models [@soet08pge;
+Other manuals that cover the integration of models and data tend to lean more towards statistical models [@soet08pge; @bolk08emd].
-@bolk08emd].
 This paints a picture of ecology as a field in which dynamical models and empirical data do not interact much, and instead the literature develops in silos.

 Ecology as a whole (and community ecology in particular) circumvented the problem of model and data mismatch by investing in the development and refinement of statistical models [see @wart14mtc for an excellent overview] and "numerical" approaches [@lege98ne] based on multivariate statistics.
-These models, however, are able to *explain* data, but very rarely do they give new predictions.
-This is, essentially, the niche that computational ecology can fill; at the cost of a higher degree of abstraction, its integration of data and generative models (*i.e.* models that, given rules, will generate new data) can be helpful to initiate the investigation of questions that have not received extensive empirical treatment, or for which usual statistical approaches fall short.
+These models are able to *explain* data, but very rarely do they give new predictions.
+Computational ecology can fill this niche; at the cost of a higher degree of abstraction, its integration of data and generative models (*i.e.* models that, given rules, will generate new data) can be helpful to initiate the investigation of questions that have not received extensive empirical treatment, or for which usual statistical approaches fall short.

 What is computational ecology?
 It is the application of computational thinking to ecological problems.
 This defines three core characteristics of computational